Sylius/TestApplication/README.md

     }
     ```

-   This file will be merged with the main TestApplication `package.json` and any packages listed
+   This file will be merged with the main TestApplication `package.json`, while any packages listed
    under `removeDependencies` or `removeDevDependencies` will be omitted.

 1. If your plugin requires entity extensions, add them in `tests/TestApplication/src/Entity` and ensure: